wirebits/BlueStorm/README.md

 - Some cheap Bluetooth Adapters does not support Linux.

 # Some Comman Errors
-1. `Host is down` - The bluetooth device is connect to the device.
+1. `Host is down` - The bluetooth device is connected to the device.
 2. `Connection timed out` - The bluetooth device is powered off.

 # In case...